Here’s everything you need to know about how U.S. tax relief for small business programs will affect your 2022 tax return.

 Coronavirus Aid, Relief, and Economic Security Act (CARES)

-In March 2020, the $2.2 trillion CARES Act was signed into law providing a range of support initiatives.
-There were a substantial number of tax relief initiatives created to support small businesses, many that were required to close for a period of time.
+In March 2020, the $2.2 trillion CARES Act was signed into law, providing a range of support initiatives.
+A substantial number of tax relief initiatives were created to support small businesses, especially as many were required to close for a period of time.
 This act is responsible for many of the small business relief programs covered in this article.

 Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA)

 In December 2020, the $900 billion CRRSAA was signed into law.
-It answers some questions regarding tax treatment from the CARES Act programs and provides more funding for small business relief programs.
+It answers some questions regarding small business tax treatment from the CARES Act programs and provides more funding for small business relief programs.

 Loan Programs, Tax Credits, and Tax Changes

-Here’s a list of 5 programs, credits, and tax changes aimed to help small business owners make ends meet during COVID-19.
+Here’s a list of 5 programs, tax credits, and tax changes to help American small business owners make ends meet during the COVID-19 pandemic.
+You may find that these changes will drastically affect the small business tax deductions you take for certain tax years.

 Paycheck Protection Program

 The Paycheck Protection Program (PPP) was the headline of the CARES Act.
-Created to encourage businesses to maintain payroll, it offers loans to cover payroll and other costs.
-While these are low-cost loans, the main draw is that they are forgivable as long as certain criteria are met.
-Not only that, the forgiven loan is not considered taxable income, and expenses paid with its proceeds are tax-deductible.
+Created to encourage businesses to maintain payroll, it offered loans to cover payroll and other business expenses.
+While these were low-cost loans used for business purposes, the main draw was that they were forgivable as long as certain criteria were met.
+Not only that, the forgiven business loan was not considered taxable income, and any business expense paid with its proceeds counted as a tax deduction.

-You can draw up to two PPP loans.
-The deadline for applying for these loans is March 31, 2021.
+You could draw up to 2 PPP loans.
+The deadline for applying for these loans was originally March 31, 2021, but was later extended to May 31, 2021.

-These loans aren’t offered directly through the SBA, though they do have a lender match tool available to help you find a lender to work with.
+Although the Small Business Administration (SBA) has a lender match tool available to help small business owners find a lender to work with, these loans weren’t provided directly through the SBA.
 You can learn more about both PPP draw options on the SBA website.

 The FFCRA created 2 additional forms of extended paid sick leave available to employees:

-- An employee who is sick or quarantined due to COVID-19 will receive two weeks (up to 80 hours) of paid leave benefits.
+- An employee who is sick or quarantined due to COVID-19 could receive 2 weeks (up to 80 hours) of paid leave benefits.
 The paid leave is up to $511 per day or $5,110 in aggregate.

-- An employee who is caring for someone who is quarantined or a child whose school or childcare is closed can receive two-thirds of their pay, up to $200 per day for up to two weeks.
+- An employee caring for someone who is quarantined or a child whose school or childcare is closed can receive two-thirds of their pay, up to $200 per day, up to $2,000 in total.

-In addition to the paid sick leave, there is expanded paid family leave available to employees who are caring for someone who is quarantined or a child whose school or childcare is closed.
-They can receive up to two-thirds of their pay, up to $200 per day for 10 weeks.
+In addition to the paid sick leave, the IRS incentivized employers to provide expanded paid family leave to employees caring for someone who was quarantined or a child whose school or childcare was closed.
+The employee could receive up to two-thirds of their pay, up to $200 per day for 10 weeks ($10,000 in total).

-Employers who pay these benefits are eligible to receive a fully refundable tax credit equal to the required sick leave benefit payments.
-These tax credits are currently available for paid leave benefits through March 31, 2021.
+Employers who paid these family and medical leave benefits were eligible to receive a fully refundable tax credit equal to the required sick leave benefit payments.
+These small business tax credits were initially available for paid leave benefits through March 31, 2021.
+However, the ARPA extended these credits to September 30, 2021.
+It also increased the per-employee limit from $10,000 to $12,000 for up to 12 weeks of paid family leave.

-For more information on COVID-19 tax credits for paid leave, see this FAQ.
+For more information on COVID-19 small business tax credits for paid leave, see this FAQ.

-As part of the CARES Act, a tax credit was created to help incentivize businesses to keep employees on payroll.
-A business is eligible to receive a payroll tax credit if they keep employees employed despite a business closure or decline in business receipts.
-This credit is worth up to $5,000 for 2020 and $7,000 for 2021.
+As part of the CARES Act, a tax credit was created to incentivize businesses to keep employees on the payroll.
+A business was eligible to receive a payroll tax credit if they kept employees employed despite a business closure or decline in business receipts.
+This small business tax credit was worth up to $5,000 for 2020.

-When this credit was initially created, businesses couldn’t use both the Employee Retention Tax Credit (ERTC) and the PPP Loan.
+When this small business tax credit was initially created, businesses couldn’t use both the Employee Retention Tax Credit (ERTC) and the PPP Loan.
 However, the CRRSAA has changed that.
-Businesses are now able to take advantage of both the PPP and ERTC, so long as the two programs aren’t used to cover the same payroll costs.
+Businesses could take advantage of both the PPP and ERTC, so long as the 2 programs weren’t used to cover the same payroll costs.
+Learn more here.

 Net Operating Loss Carryback Rules

-Prior to the Tax Cuts and Jobs Act of 2017, businesses were allowed to carryback any net operating losses (NOL) to prior tax years.
-By amending tax returns, they were allowed to carryback their losses for 2 years.
+Prior to the Tax Cuts and Jobs Act of 2017, businesses were allowed to carry back any net operating losses (NOL) to prior tax years.
+Amending tax returns permitted them to carry back their losses for 2 years.

 When you carryback losses to prior years, you are able to deduct the losses from previous years’ profits.
 This results in an immediate refund from prior year taxes paid, giving struggling businesses a cash boost to help them get through a tough business year.

 But once the Tax Cuts and Jobs Act went into effect, options for dealing with NOLs were limited.
-Businesses were no longer able to carry them back and were limited in how much they could carryforward each year.
+Businesses could no longer carry losses back and were limited in how much they could carry forward each year.

-The CARES Act allows businesses to carryback losses from 2018, 2019, and 2020 for five years.
+The CARES Act allowed businesses to carryback losses from 2018, 2019, and 2020 for five years.
 It also removed the limit on any losses carried forward from 2018 and 2019.
-With this carryback allowance, small businesses or self-employed individuals that record a loss in 2020 can amend prior-year tax returns to carryback losses and potentially receive a refund in taxes paid.
+With this carryback allowance, small businesses or self-employed individuals that recorded a loss in 2020 could amend prior-year tax returns to carryback losses and potentially receive a refund in taxes paid.

 For the most up-to-date information, check out the IRS website.